andac-demir/Caption2Image-with-DCGAN/README.md

 # Caption2Image with DCGAN

 ### Parsed Args:
-    inference: if false, train.
+    --inference: if false, train.
 If true, generate fake images from arbitrary text in the dataset.

-    dataset: dataset to use.
+    --dataset: dataset to use.
 Options: 'flowers' and 'birds'.

-    split: an integer that indicates which split to use.
+    --split: an integer that indicates which split to use.
              0: train
              1: validation
              2: test

 ### How to run:
   * first, run the visdom server by: python -m visdom.server